epfl-dlab/website_classification/README.md

 # Language-independent websites embeddings

 This repository contains the code supporting the semester project semester.
 The project report can be found under ??.
-The code is separated in folders, depending on the scope.
+The code is separated in folders, depending on its scope.

 The most important files are the following: